-Evaluations in the VDAR group study if and how a visualization tool supports the generation of actionable and relevant knowledge in a domain.
+Evaluations in the VDAR group study if and how a visualization tool supports users in generating actionable and relevant knowledge in their domain.
 In general, VDAR evaluation requires fairly well developed and reliable software.

 6.2.1 VDAR: Goals and Outputs